muni-corn/silverfox/README.md

-If you opt for the frequency of an envelope to be `every other` something, `starting` is required (so silverfox can know which weeks and months to use):
+If you opt for the frequency of an envelope to be `every other` something, `starting` is required (so silverfox can know which weeks or months to use):

 ```
 account assets:checking